ClSlaid/StepFpgaProjects_CE_BUPT/readme.md

 Steps of developing your own digital system:
 ---
 - What's your target?
-What're inputs/outputs?
+What're your inputs/outputs?
-- Break the system in to componets.
+- Break the whole system into componets.
 - Figure out their ports and connections.
-- Develop those parts.
+- Develop those parts separately.
 - Debug.(testbench or with FPGAs)
 - Finish and submit.